voxxlr/processor/README.md

 # Overview
 The Voxxlr processor converts input files into a format required by the voxxlr doc server.
-The pipeline is deployed using and thus requied the docker engine to be installed.
-Follow the instructions below to build and execute the processor.
+The processor is deployed using docker and thus requied that the docker engine is already installed.

-## building the docker image
+## Building the docker image

 Run the following shell script to build the docker image.